 Poor responsiveness in customer service can feel like it’s the norm to some consumers.
-On the flipside, that can be a blessing for brands that have great responsiveness in their customer service.
-They stand out in a positive way.
+On the flip side, that can be a blessing for brands with excellent responsiveness in their customer service.
+They stand out positively.

 I remember the brands that make things easy for me.
 For example, I was driving one day when my car ended up with a flat tire.
 It was just before 5 p.m., and I wasn’t that far from my regular car repair shop.
-I called and asked if they could help.
+So I called and asked if they could help.

 “Of course, we can.
 Do you need a tow?”

 I didn’t need a tow, as I was just half a block away, but the offer certainly felt responsive.
-And it was awesome that they were able to get me in and get my car fixed so close to closing time.
+And it was fantastic that they could get me in and get my car fixed so close to closing time.

-Many customers have been in the situation where we try to reach a brand for a variety of reason.
+Many customers have been in situations where we try to reach a brand for various reasons.
 We:

 - want to buy something.